joshmarinacci/graph-sync/readme.md

 potentially unbounded, meaning the history of your document could grow very large.
 This is made worse with lots of array manipulations (like repeatedly reordering a list or editing long paragraphs).
-There are more complex algorithms in the research literature which could address these deficiences, but they are not the focus of this project.
+There are more complex algorithms in the research literature which could address these deficiencies, but they are not the focus of this project.

 The library core does not include event coalescing, undo/redo, and other features that you might want to build on top of the library, but there are some examples which show you how to do it.

-## How does it work (highlevel)
+## How does it work (high level)

 Fundamentally Graph Sync just syncs a list of maps and arrays which can be assembled into tree or graph structures as desired.
 Syncing is done by